VioleD25th/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets\_move - moves all filenames beginning with an uppercase letter to /tmp/u directory

 101-clean\_emacs - Deletes all filenames ending with ~

+102-tree - Creates three directories in current directory: /welcome/ /welcome/to/  /welcome/to/school/